UK general election on July 4: Everything you need to know

-The 44-year-old made the announcement in Downing Street late on Wednesday as he prepared to visit King Charles III to formally ask permission to go to the country on July 4.
+The 44 year old made the announcement in Downing Street late on Wednesday after speaking with King Charles III to ask permission to go to the country on July 4.

-It is the fifth general election called by a Conservative prime minister since David Cameron took power in 2010.
+It is the fourth general election called by a Conservative prime minister since David Cameron took power in 2010.

 The House of Commons will be dissolved on May 30 and the people will vote on the first possible date for a general election to be held in the second half of 2024.